shyampurk/brandcomp/Block/README.md

-# PubNub BLOCKS provisioning Guide for Brandceptions
+# PubNub BLOCKS Provisioning Guide for Brandceptions

-#Pubnub block creation.
+# Pubnub block creation.
 <br>

 Step 1 : Login to the Pubnub account with the valid credentials.<br>